andreduvoisin/SimCity201/README.md

 ###Team Work
 The CSCI 201 Project teaches students about the myriad facets of team work: pair programming, team ethics, etc. Team 28 has embraced this team mentality and has approached the project accordingly.
 Although the following section lists _individual_ contributions, the project is the result of team contributions.
-Every section is the sum of the work of multiple members.
+Every section is the product of a team effort.

 ####Andre Duvoisin	(GUI Specialist)
 * Bank GUI